MarkusPic/Stormwater-Management-Model/README.md

 Stormwater Management Model (aka "SWMM") solver only

+## Changes in this repository

+- added the hydraulic radius to the variables for links in the output file

 ## Introduction
 This is the open source SWMM source code repository maintained by the Open Water Analytics group.